 An example of the evolution of project design is that Scottish Canals have offered the use of their existing buildings for reception and facilities.
 These buildings will in effect be restored to better than existing condition, and importantly there will be no requirement for new buildings on the seaward side of the railway track.
 Similarly the original concept of utilising the narrow strip alongside the railway track as a boat and trailer park has been dispensed with.
 Also reflecting local consultations, the scale of the marina has been reduced to approximately half of the number of berths originally envisaged.

 A company limited by guarantee has been formed, known as Thomas Telford Corpach Marina Ltd. However, until the final decision is taken to invest in construction, a small working group has been formed under the aegis of CRC.
 The group was formed and initially chaired by the late Dr Su Sen, until his retirement from public life.
 His contribution and inspiration are recognised by all.

 Members of the group today are:

 Andy McKenna (Chair)

 Robert Mathers (member, CRC)

 Effective partnership is seen as key to a successful outcome.
 As well as the wider community, and in particular as represented by Kilmallie and Caol Community Councils and the local members of the Highland Council, The Crown Estate and Scottish Canals are critical partners.
 We have entered into a five year Local Management Agreement (LMA) with The Crown Estate securing our rights to the seabed subject to certain conditions, and they have been highly supportive in other ways.
-Scottish Canals have the potential to be our principal operating partners, and we are exploring integrated ways of working.
+Scottish Canals are proposed as our principal operating partners, with integrated ways of working.
 Both of these organisations are also landowners within the site required, as are Lochiel Estates who have similarly expressed support for our aims.